 - salt as required

-- pressure cook the lentils till they soft.
+- Pressure cook the lentils till they are soft.

-- mash them with a spoon or ladle.
+- Mash them with a spoon or ladle.
+Keep aside.

-- then add cumin powder, turmeric powder & curry leaves and salt.
+- Then add cumin powder, turmeric powder & curry leaves and salt. mix again.